 - Saute mushrooms until they just start to brown.

 - Add your garlic and sauté for 1 minute more.

-- Add your bouillon, spinach and chicken broth and let simmer for 5 minutes.
+- Then add your bouillon, spinach and chicken broth and let simmer for 5 minutes.

-- Add your chicken and cook for 1 or 2 minutes until heated through.
+- Next add your chicken and cook for 1 or 2 minutes until heated through.

 - Add your cauliflower cream sauce and continue to cook a few more minutes until all the flavors meld together.